Zanubrutinib (Monograph)

 -

 Risk of fetal harm.
-Necessity of advising women of childbearing potential and men who are partners of such women that they should use effective methods of contraception while receiving zanubrutinib and for ≥1 week after the last dose.
-Importance of women informing clinicians if they are or plan to become pregnant.
+Advise women of reproductive potential and men who are partners of such women that they should use effective methods of contraception while receiving zanubrutinib and for 1 week after the last dose.
+Stress importance of women informing clinicians if they are or plan to become pregnant.
 Apprise of potential hazard to the fetus if used during pregnancy.

 -

-Importance of advising women to avoid breast-feeding while receiving zanubrutinib and for ≥2 weeks after the last dose.
+Advise women to avoid breast-feeding while receiving zanubrutinib and for 2 weeks after the last dose.

 -